- Travel and Places»

 One of the first things I noticed unfortunately were the number of dead lodge pole pine trees.
 This is due to fire activity over the past 20 or more years.
 There was of course a massive fire in the late 1980's and smaller ones since.
 In addition, much of the area has struggled with an infestation of mountain pine beetles which kill off mature trees.
 Both of these natural occurences act to purge the forest of older growth.
 In fact, the heat of a fire promotes growth as it forces open the sealed cones which hold the seed for new lodge pole pine trees.

 During the afternoon on the first day of my Yellowstone vacation, it became quite cloudy and rained off and on.
 The periods of rain were generally brief allowing me to continue sightseeing.
 Clearly this provided a bit of a different mood.
-The picture to the right here shows a geyser basin under cloud cover.
+The picture above shows a geyser basin under cloud cover.
 The steam however, isn't due to the weather, it is from the hot springs below the surface.

 Geysers are constricted causing the pressure to mount over time.
 This increased pressure results then in an eruption as they spew hot water periodically.
 Each geyser is different, errupting at different intervals; some erupting several times an hour and others only every few months or years.
 There are over 300 geysers at Yellowstone.

 Old Faithful is of course one of the most famous geysers at Yellowstone National Park.
 It is not the biggest geyser but because it's eruptions have been so regular, it is one that nearly everyone views at some point.
 It is shown here just at the end of an eruption.
 Another geyser to the rear of Old Faithful is just beginning it's eruption.
 Similar to a geyser is a furmarole.
 These steaming openings in the ground don't erupt with water, but vent steam only.